cengzeyuan/TNNLS-FFKSF/README.md

 For more insights, (empirical and theoretical) analysis, and discussions, please refer to our paper.

+Note that the implementation of the renormalization trick is not in the model.py file.

 Thank you for reading this far.

 ## 2. Requirement